 Due to differing academic timelines at N.U.in partner institutions, your fall N.U.in program grades will not appear in your NU student records until after the start of the spring semester.
-Once your N.U.in program grades appear in your Northeastern degree audit (by March 1, 2025), you will be able to request an official transcript that includes your N.U.in program grades through our NU Registrar.
+Once your N.U.in program grades appear in your Northeastern degree audit (expected March 2026), you will be able to request an official transcript that includes your N.U.in program grades through our NU Registrar.